 Solution 3: Use Anti-Pull Leashes and Harnesses

-Leash pulling is a common problem, and pet brands have noticed.
-Many companies make anti-pull leashes and harnesses to help struggling owners.
+Leash pulling is a common problem, and pet brands have noticed it.
+Many companies make anti-pull leashes and harness to help struggling owners.

 If your dog snorts like a pig on her walk, it might be because of her collar.
 Instead, use an anti-pulling harness to ease the strain.

 Restrictive collars can cause a collapsing trachea.
-Your dog will cough, gag, and experience pain when you yank them back on their leash.
+Your dog will cough, gag, and experience pain when you yank them back on its leash.

 Harnesses work by adding pressure on less-sensitive areas, like the shoulders.
 No-pull harnesses clip in the front, forcing your pup to turn around and face you when they pull.